 - my hands are available for other dishes that require stirring (like homemade cream of mushroom soup)

 - freeing up a burner for this caramelized onions and Swiss chard recipe

 - being able to lower the temperature of the oven to make a big batch of cranberry orange granola for breakfast

 But it also means…

-- not having to wash yet another pot
+- having one less pot to wash

 - not having to clean up spilled sweet potato juices from the bottom of the oven